SeanYeatts/SolidWrap/info/API Reference.rst

 .. rubric::
 -----------

-.. [#f1] `IEdmFile5 <https://help.solidworks.com/2019/English/api/epdmapi/EPDM.Interop.epdm~EPDM.Interop.epdm.IEdmFile5.html?verRedirect=1>`_ data is not yet captured in this release of SolidWrap.
+.. [#f] `IEdmFile5 <https://help.solidworks.com/2019/English/api/epdmapi/EPDM.Interop.epdm~EPDM.Interop.epdm.IEdmFile5.html?verRedirect=1>`_ data is not yet captured in this release of SolidWrap.
 Attempting to call this class member will throw an error.